DirectoryTree/LdapRecord-Docs/laravel/v2/auth/plain/laravel-jetstream.md

 > **Important**: Before getting started, please complete the authentication [configuration](/docs/laravel/v2/auth/plain/configuration) guide.

 Laravel Jetstream utilizes [Laravel Fortify](https://github.com/laravel/fortify) for authentication under the hood.
-We will customize various aspects of it to allow our LDAP users to sign in successfully.
+We will customize various aspects of it to allow LDAP users to sign into the application.

 ## Fortify Setup